 Grant System Questions?

-OJP has developed a decision tree to assist applicants in determining whether an activity they plan to undertake with OJP funds constitutes research involving human subjects.
+OJP has developed a decision tree to assist OJP applicants and recipients in determining whether an activity planned to be undertaken with OJP funds constitutes research involving human subjects

 DOJ regulations (28 C.F.R.
 Part 22, “Confidentiality of Identifiable Research and Statistical Information”) require recipients, and any subrecipients under an OJP award, to protect the privacy of individuals by requiring that information identifiable to a private person obtained during an OJP-funded research or statistical program may only be used for the purpose for which the information was obtained.